rrenna/foundryvtt-sfrpg-populator/README.md

 *Q: What races does populator currently support?*

-**A: Android, Dwarf, Gnome, Human, Halfling, Kasatha, Lashunta, Nuar, Skittermander, Shirren, Vesk, Ysoki**
+**A: Android, Dwarf, Drow, Gnome, Gnoll, Human, Halfling, Kasatha, Lashunta, Nuar, Skittermander, Shirren, Vesk, Ysoki**

 *Q: So how do you pick attribute and skill modifiers?*